Mr-Carrot0/lume-dataview/README.md

 # lume-dataview
 (DEVELOPMENT NOT STARTED) A [lume](https://lume.land/) plugin that transforms [dataview](https://github.com/blacksmithgu/obsidian-dataview/tree/master/src) queries to enhanced [search](https://lume.land/plugins/search/) calls.

-Primarily made for use in tandem with [Vento](https://vento.js.org), but I intend to make it customizable enough to use any template engine.
-Don't get your hopes up though.

 ## Features

 ## Implementation